 Which College Football Team Has The Biggest Online Following?
 Here’s A List…

 Author’s note: This was one of the first things we put out there several months ago; in the time since, we’ve learned a thing or two.
 Yes, we’re still amateurs.
 Yes, our articles still look like they were put together by a high school kid, which makes sense: Our “Graphics Team” is made up of my four teenagers.
 But we have learned some about gathering stats and converting them into something simple that the average person can understand.
 That being said, we decided to rework this one, adding in a ton of info we didn’t find the first time around.
 Enjoy.

-We all think our own team has the best fan base.
+Which College Team Has The Biggest Online Following?
+We all think our own team has the best and largest college football fan base.
 And in truth, many of us could make a valid case for that argument.
 College football fans are a breed unlike any other fan; NFL, NBA, MLB, NHL… they all have fans.
 But college football has fanatics.
-Who has the best fan base will always be a subjective and hypothetical conversation.
+Who has the best college football fan base will always be a subjective and hypothetical conversation.

 But is there any aspect of fandom that can be measured?

 In today’s world?
 We think we found one.
 A team’s online presence.
 Most of us in America spent a lot of time online… and if you’re a fervent supporter of your team, you no doubt spend at least some of that time in online places related to that team.

 We… and by “we” I mean myself and those 4 teenagers, all falling into that “fanatic” category, have come up with a measuring metric.

 We broke a team’s online presence into 4 categories: